meego/fkling.github.com/pages/about.md

  - Algorithms
  - Machine Learning
  - Computer Security

+thought that does not mean that I am very familiar with all of these topics.

+I am an avid programmer and active user on [Stackoverflow](http://stackoverflow.com/).

 I know I cannot know everything, but I am trying to learn a bit more every day.